 Admiral (Ret.)
-John B. Nathman, age 68, served as commander of U.S. Fleet Forces Command from February 2005 to May 2007.
+John B. Nathman, age 70, served as commander of U.S. Fleet Forces Command from February 2005 to May 2007.
 From August 2004 to February 2005, he served as Vice Chief of Naval Operations in the U.S. Navy.
 From August 2002 to August 2004, he served as Deputy Chief of Naval Operations for Warfare Requirements and Programs at the Pentagon.
 From October 2001 to August 2002, he served as Commander, Naval Air Forces.
 From August 2000 to October 2001, he served as Commander of Naval Air Forces, U.S. Pacific Fleet.
-He has been a Director of the Company since 2008 and serves as a member of the Audit Committee and the Finance Committee.
+He has served as a Director of the Company since 2008 and serves as Chairperson of the Committee on Directors and Governance and as a member of the Audit Committee.